marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/free.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FREE, pointer, cray

 .. _free:

-.. index:: FREE

-.. index:: pointer, cray

 FREE --- Frees memory
 *********************